gwahmp/wmao/src/content/posts/psychology-money-summary-financial-lessons.md

 Think back to the early days of the COVID-19 pandemic in 2020.

-Markets crashed, fear was everywhere - and many investors sold off their portfolios in panic.
+Markets crashed, fear was everywhere - and many <a href="/top-investors">investors</a> sold off their portfolios in panic.

 But those who held on (or even invested more) saw huge gains in the following months.